Skip to content

 This is largely down to 3 factors:

-- Social Media IS Indexed
+1. Social Media IS Indexed

-Ok, we’ve established that search engines cannot keep track of every social media post.
-It will.
-However, index content when it is super relevant to a search query, shared extensively, or referred to by many other profiles and websites.
+It will, however, index content that is super relevant to a search query, shared extensively, or referenced by many other profiles and websites.

 Yes, that’s a tall order for your organic loo roll campaign, but it’s great to know if your super-soft loo roll video goes viral, your SEO will feel the hit too!